Limit Theorems for Fr\'echet Mean Sets: Proofs of the Main Probabilistic Results

-In this section we prove the strong laws of large numbers for empirical Fr\'echet means in various topologies.
-Let $(\Omega,\F,\P)$ denote a complete probability space on which independent, identically-distributed (i.i.d.) random elements $Y_1,Y_2,\ldots$ with common distribution $\mu\in\mathcal{P}_p(X)$ are defined, for some $1 \le p < \infty$.
-As before, let $\bar \mu_n$, $n \in \N$, denote the empirical measure of the first $n$ samples.
+First, we prove the strong laws of large numbers (SLLNs) for empirical restricted Fr\'echet means under various one-sided senses of convergence.
+For the setting, we let $(\Omega,\F,\P)$ denote a complete probability space on which independent, identically-distributed (i.i.d.) random elements $Y_1,Y_2,\ldots$ with common distribution $\mu\in\mathcal{P}(X)$ are defined.
+As before, let $\bar \mu_n$ for $n \in \N$, denote the empirical measure of the first $n$ samples.